 - Improves your balance

-3. Take On New Hobbies
+3. Take on New Hobbies

 Particularly if the hobbies get you outside and into the fresh air, you’re in business.
-(Fresh air is known to not only boost your immune system, but also improve your overall mood!)
+(Fresh air is known to not only boost your immune system but also improve your overall mood!)

 Consider taking on a new outdoor activity or sport, such as rock climbing, hiking, tennis, or golf.
-Even if it’s a little too bitterly cold outside for you to strap on your sneakers and hit the dirt right away, there are various sport simulators you could test drive instead– in case you want to try a sport before you “buy” it.
+Even if it’s a little too bitterly cold outside for you to strap on your sneakers and hit the dirt right away, there are various sports simulators you could test drive instead– in case you want to try a sport before you “buy” it.
 (Golf clubs can cost upwards of $200– so yeah, personally, I’d like to make sure I enjoyed it before I investing that much!)

 4. Furry Friends